appstud/Azot/README.md

 Azot has the following methods:

+start:

-    + (void)startTracking:(NSString*)azotAppToken;
+    + (void)start:(NSString*)azotAppToken;

     Start analysis in the app.
 Call it in your app delegate.

+start:withVideo:andConfidentiality:

+    + (void)start:(NSString *)azotAppToken withVideo:(bool)video andConfidentiality:(AZConfidentiality)confidentialityLevel

+    Start analysis in the app.
+Call it in your app delegate.

+startPage:

-    + (void)trackPage: (NSString*)pageId;
+    + (void)startPage:(NSString *)pageId

     Start analysis of a page.
 Call it in your controller viewDidAppear.
-Tips: Use this function to analyse a "page", understood as what the user can see.
+Tips: Use this function to analyse a “page”, understood as what the user can see.

+stopPage:

-    + (void)stopTrackPage: (NSString*)pageId;
+    + (void)stopPage:(NSString *)pageId

     Stop a page analysis.
 Call it in your controller viewDidDisapear.

+event:

-    + (void)trackEvent: (NSString*)eventId;
+    + (void)event:(NSString *)eventId

     Track events you care about in your app.

+message:

-    + (void)sendMessage: (NSString*)message;
+    + (void)message: (NSString*)message;

     This function is used to collect user feedbacks.
-This feedbacks will saved in the session report.
+The feedbacks will be saved in the session report.

+AZLog:

     OBJC_EXTERN void AZLog(NSString *format, ...)
 NS_FORMAT_FUNCTION(1,2);

     This function collects your logs if a session ends on a crash, just use AZLog instead of NSLog.

+confidentiality:

+    + (void)confidentiality:(AZConfidentiality)confidentiality

+    Allow you to set the confidentiality level of both video and screenshots.

+video:

+    + (void)video:(bool)video

+    Allow you not to use video.